GitCodings/Stack-FE-Starter/FRONTEND-3.md

   <tbody>
     <tr></tr>
     <tr>
-      <th align="left" >This page facilitates user login.
+      <td align="left" >This page facilitates user login.
 It should be the first thing a user sees when they first visit your website.
 Users must be logged in before performing any other actions on your website.
-If the login process succeeds, the user will be redirected to the home page.</th>
+If the login process succeeds, the user will be redirected to the home page.</td>
     </tr>
   </tbody>
 </table>